Logo

 In 1971, Teresa Teng met her first boyfriend, Lin Zhenfa, a Malaysian paper tycoon, and they soon fell in love.

-Later, Teresa Teng, accompanied by her close friends, went to the cemetery to pay homage to her boyfriend, who had just died.
+Later, Teresa Teng, accompanied by her close friends, went to the cemetery to pay respects to her boyfriend.

-In 1980, while in the USA, Teresa Teng met Jackie Chan, who was filming in Hollywood.
+In 1980, while in the US, Teresa Teng met Jackie Chan, who was filming in Hollywood.

 In 1982, Teresa Teng was engaged to Beau Kuok, a Malaysian businessman and the son of multi-billionaire Robert Kuok.

-In 1990, Teresa Teng met French photographer Paul Quilery in France.
+In 1990, Teresa Teng met French photographer Paul Quilery in France, who was a friend of a guitarist in her band.